 Climbing is going up, in all directions.
-In the last five years, untold numbers of outdoors-people and urban folks have picked up the sport, with 40 climbing gyms opening across the U.S. last year alone and participation increasing indoors and at the crags.
+In recent years, untold numbers of outdoorspeople and urban folks have picked up the sport, with 34 climbing gyms opening across the U.S. last year alone and participation increasing indoors and at the crags.

 This article covers gear for top-roping and sport climbing routes for beginners tagging along with more experienced climbers.
-We spoke with John McDonough, Founder of First Ascent Mountain School and a climber with close to 20 years under his harness, for tips on the gear you need to get going.
+We spoke with John McDonough, a climber with more than 20 years under his harness, for tips on the gear you need to get going.

 Fit is the most important aspect of a harness, and each brand has different sizing.
 If you fall between sizes from one company, try a different brand.

 - For beginner sport climbers, go with a more affordable harness.
 Get a basic model made for rock climbing.

 - Purchase a harness with adjustable leg loops so you can use it in the winter and summer (harnesses with fixed leg loops don’t fit easily over winter pants).

 - For top-roping, a simple harness is fine.
 Once you begin lead climbing, gear loops become important to rack pro and anchor-building gear, like quickdraws, cord, and carabiners.